yanndr/gosync/README.md

 ## Description
 Sync is a CLI to synchronize to directories, source and destination.
+If the destination folder doens't exist it will be created unless the source folder is empty
 ## Build

 if you have make install :